 3. The generous return policy can get messy for Costco employees.

 Costco infamously places very few restrictions on returns.
 Most anything purchased there can be brought back for a refund as part of the company’s overall emphasis on exceptional customer service.
 Naturally, some members are willing to abuse the privilege.
-“Members return couches that are over five years old, and interestingly enough, they still have the receipt,” Rachael says.
+“Members return couches that are over 5 years old, and interestingly enough, they still have the receipt,” Rachael said.
 “My guess is that they buy that couch with the intention of returning it someday, so they tape the receipt to the bottom of the couch so they don't lose it.
 Then, when they've worn it out and want something new, they bring it back and get a full refund.”

 Rachael has also seen a member return a freezer that was allegedly no longer working.
 The store refunded both the cost of the appliance and the spoiled meat inside.
-“The meat smelled like death,” she says.
+“The meat smelled like death,” she said.

 Costco purchase records typically date back 10 years or so, but employees working the return counter don’t always need to reference your account to know that you're making a habit of getting refunds.
-“When someone comes in to return something without a receipt and they go, ‘Oh, you can look it up on my account,’ that’s a tell,” Thomas, an employee in California, says.
+“When someone comes in to return something without a receipt and they go, ‘Oh, you can look it up on my account,’ that’s a tell,” Thomas, an employee in California, told us in 2018.
 “It tells me you return so much stuff that you know what we can find on the computer.”

 5. Costco has a convenience store-within-a-store.

 While employees are generally allowed to eat their lunch or dinner meals in the food court, not all of them are crazy about pizza and hot dogs as part of their daily diet.
 Many opt for the employee break room, which—in some warehouse locations—looks more like a highway rest stop.
-Rows of vending machines offer fresh meals, snacks, and sodas, along with a complete kitchen for preparing food brought from home. “[It’s a] relatively new addition that is being implemented at more warehouses,” Steve, an employee in California, says.
+Rows of vending machines offer fresh meals, snacks, and sodas, along with a complete kitchen for preparing food brought from home. “[It’s a] relatively new addition that is being implemented at more warehouses,” Steve, an employee in California, told us in 2018.
 “It's basically like a gas station's convenience store, with both frozen and fresh meals and snacks.
 The only difference is the prices are more reasonable.”